kapshaul/LLM-finetune-vuln-detection/README.md

 ```

 ### **2. Code Changes**
-Add the following function to the transformers package at `your_venv/lib/python3.10/site-packages/transformers/models/gpt_bigcode/configuration_gpt_bigcode.py`:
+For a debug model compatibility, add the following function to the transformers package at `your_venv/lib/python3.10/site-packages/transformers/models/gpt_bigcode/configuration_gpt_bigcode.py`:

 ```python
 class GPTBigCodeConfig: